codacy-badger/coffeecom/README.md

 ### ABOUT:

-The purpose of this application is to provide a tool for straight forward and easy communication - locally or globally.
-Create your own communication-lobby and access it from wherever you may be.
+CoffeeCom provides a tool for straight forward and easy communication.
+Set up your own communication-lobby and let people connect to it through a terminal.
+Access it from your local network or on a worldwide scale via port-forwarding.
 This application only works inside a terminal, no GUI (application-window) is provided.
+Thus, you are able to utilize this software on CLI-systems.

 ### IMAGES: